Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \section{Taxonomy and survey}

-In this section, we elaborate on the proposed taxonomy and then survey the related work based on this taxonomy.
-The taxonomy has been designed around the different components of a WaaS broker, and we will discuss it in the following four sub-sections, each focusing on a specific component.
-To conserve space in this SLR, a list of all included articles along with their classification results has been provided as a supplementary file in the form of an Excel document.
-This also facilitates easier searching and review of the included articles for readers.
+In this section, we elaborate on the proposed taxonomy and then survey the related work accordingly.
+The taxonomy is structured around the key components of a WaaS broker, which are discussed in the following four sub-sections, each dedicated to a specific component.
+To conserve space in this SMS, all included articles, along with their classifications under the proposed taxonomy, are provided in Appendix B as an Excel file.
+This format enables readers to conveniently search the articles and generate customized statistics and charts.
+In addition, Appendix A reviews real-world adoption and industrial implementations of WaaS brokers.

-\subsection{Negotiation and pricing taxonomy}
+\subsection{Negotiation and Pricing Taxonomy}

 Figure \ref{fig:negotiation} presents the proposed taxonomy for the negotiation and pricing components, which is divided into four categories.
 Below, we provide a detailed explanation of each category.